16th 17th 18th August 2019

 Whether you are looking for something for the ‘inside or outside’ forget your preconceptions about ‘craft fairs’ and prepare to be amazed by the sheer diversity of Art in Clay.FIND OUT MORE

-Please follow the brown tourist signs for Hatfield House they will take you to one of the 2 entrances used for Art in Clay, North Lodge and the Main entrance opposite the Station.
-These are the same entrances we have always used for Art in Clay.
+Please follow the brown tourist signs for Hatfield House they will take you to the Main entrance opposite the Station which is used for Art in Clay.
+This is the same entrances we have always used for Art in Clay.

 For further maps and travel information visit Hatfield House Website Maps and Directions